-Most if not all, have lost important data due to willful or accidental deletion, as a result of which, we tend to give in to panic when the very data you had deleted; become necessary for you.
+Most if not all, have lost important data stored on system drives due to willful or accidental deletion, as a result of which, we tend to give in to panic when the very data you had deleted; become necessary for you.
 What we’re aiming at in this write-up is, to help you out in those situations in which you might have had lost your data due to the above reasons.
-We will first try to delve into the fact on why you might face these situations and then illustrate on Methods to Recover Deleted Data from Windows 10.
+We will first try to delve into the fact on why you might face these situations and then illustrate on methods to recover deleted data from Windows 10.

-Certain reasons to why your data might have had been lost are elaborated here below:
+Certain reasons to why your Windows 10 data might have had been lost are elaborated here below:

 - If you chose to redirect their folders to an alternative folder on OneDrive yet you desired not to shift the existent files to the new location.
 Since you did not move these files, the recent Update considered them to be duplicate folders.
 As a result, it deleted them.

-- If you used Known Folder redirection in an earlier version of OneDrive having had turned on Autosave.
-In this case, The Client did not move your old files to the new location.
-This would result the Updated version to remove them.
+- If you used known folder redirection in an earlier version of OneDrive having had turned on Autosave.
+In this case, The client did not move your old files to the new location.
+This would result in the updated version to remove them.

 In these cases, what can you do and how do you solve this issue?
-Well, that is exactly wat we’ll discuss in the next few passages.
-Having said that, there are both manual and mechanical Methods to Recover Deleted Data from Windows 10.
+Well, that is exactly what we’ll discuss in the next few passages.
+Having said that, there are both manual and mechanical or automated methods to recover deleted data from Windows 10.

 - Go to Control Panel